Restaurants

 People dining in a sunlit Italian restaurant in Melbourne, Bar Carolina.Image credit: Bar Carolina | Supplied

 Bar Carolina’s pride and joy is the woodfire Josper oven, imported directly from Spain.
 Chefs Akela Nevelli and Vincenzo Di Giovanniello are pretty liberal with the old Josper, blazing mains like Negroni salt-crusted barramundi or beastly 700g rib eye steaks.
-If you’re after less fare meat-leaning dishes, there’s also handmade pasta and delicious vegetarian entrées available at one of Melbourne's best Italian restaurants.
+If you’re after less fare meat-leaning dishes, there’s also handmade pasta and delicious vegetarian entrées available.

 Cicciolina